ShumonX/Shumon-NewTab-Planner/README.md

 <img width="667" height="375" alt="blaze2" src="https://github.com/user-attachments/assets/8465d14e-6315-4bf6-92b3-d36b4bc1530f" />

 P.S.
 1: Making this extension taught me the importance of keeping things "lightweight".
 Of course, just a little bit of decoration is required with using a custom font, rounded corners, etc. But skipped the favicon - and skipping such small things add up and make the extension load a few microseconds faster.
-The key is balance, even when we are highly skewed towards being "lightweight" - a bit of decoration is ok, or even crucial for a « pleasant / pleasing » experience.
+The key is balance, even when we are highly skewed towards being "lightweight" - a bit of decoration is ok, or even crucial for a « pleasing » experience.

 P.S.
 2: Making this extension also taught me to go the exact opposite of a disgusting word what 99% people chase these days - "monetisation".
 Most people have monetisation on their minds, or even thoroughly have architected & engineered how to squeeze money or user details, even when they haven't yet thought of what their app will do.
 That is disgusting; please give most of your work to the world for free.